Maanuj-Vora/Many-Api/README.md

 Many-Api is essentially a gathering of multiple RESTful Api's which can be used by all.

-For some examples, check out the implementation branch!
+For the documentation and the usage of these api's, check it out [here](http://blog.maanujvora.me/categories/github-repositories/many-api/)

 Currently it has